Connaissance

 Stockage Freezer at ~0°F (-18°C) Stable inventory holding Less shrink, less melt-refreeze damage

-Practical tips for better texture (without guessing)
+Practical tips for better texture (sans deviner)

 • If texture varies batch to batch, check aging temperature stability first.